coreruleset/documentation/content/development/contribution_guidelines.md

 Each rule should be accompanied by tests.
 Rule tests are an invaluable way to check that a rule behaves as expected:

-- Does the rule correctly match against the payloads and behaviours that the rule is designed to detect? (**Positive tests**)
+- Does the rule correctly match against the payloads and behaviors that the rule is designed to detect? (**Positive tests**)
 - Does the rule correctly **not** match against legitimate requests, i.e., the rule doesn't cause obvious false positives? (**Negative tests**)

 Rule tests also provide an excellent way to test WAF engines and implementations to ensure they behave and execute CRS rules as expected.